shishupal082/project/nodejs/google-sheets/readme.txt

     It will append into new row data as per original rowData Here, After creating new row using cellMappingConfig it will append cell no. 3 to 10 and 12 to end

+It will either call update_csv or update_mysql but not both.